CHINMAYEEBHAT/Webpage-Phishing-detection/README.md

 ## 📌 Overview

-**PhishGuard** is a lightweight, intelligent phishing detection web app that uses machine learning to classify websites as either *Safe* or *Phishing*.
+**PhishGuard** is a lightweight, intelligent phishing detection website that uses machine learning to classify websites as either *Safe* or *Phishing*.
 With an intuitive user interface and a robust backend model, it empowers users to identify potential threats in real-time by simply submitting a URL.

 ---